This post contains affiliate links. As an Amazon associate I earn qualifying purchases. Click here for more about this policy.

 Mason Jar Eggs are the perfect on-the-go protein packed breakfast!
 These make ahead eggs are super easy, store fresh in the fridge for days and are completely customizable to your taste buds!

-Eventually I realized I wasn't getting the nutrition I needed and was grazing on too much office food to get me through until lunchtime so I got creative in the kitchen and started making egg muffins.
+Eventually I realized I wasn’t getting the nutrition I needed and was grazing on too much office food to get me through until lunchtime so I got creative in the kitchen and started making egg muffins with quinoa.

 Those little muffins sure made breakfast on-the-go a lot easier and made my belly happy because I was filling it with my beloved eggs.